-Below, check out the translation of a recent interview about his work and the effects of illegal gold mining in the Amazon with Vanessa Verau, the former Peruvian Vice Minister of the Environment, which originally appeared in El Comercio:
+Below, check out the translation of a recent interview about his work and the effects of illicit and unregulated gold mining in the Amazon with Vanessa Verau, the former Peruvian Vice Minister of the Environment, which originally appeared in El Comercio:

-According to your assessments, what is the current impact of mercury coming from illegal mining in Madre de Dios?
+According to your assessments, what is the current impact of mercury coming from illicit mining in Madre de Dios?

 In all of the communities of Madre de Dios, levels are three times higher than the internationally allowed maximum.
 This is a huge risk for the people exposed to methylmercury, which is the most commonly found form and the most toxic.

 Last year, so we have current data.
 We took hair samples from more than 1,000 people from different communities of Madre de Dios and found very high levels of mercury, of methylmercury, which comes from the consumption of contaminated fish.